ml-archive/guidelines/README.md

 ## Upload checklist

- - App.Debug = false (or better App.Debug = BuildConfig.DEBUG)
- - Analytics is tracking
+ - Analytics is tracking.
+Verify on Google Analytics website
  - Hockey is correctly added (Tracking crash reports, version alerts should be disabled by the Debug flag)
  - Install on top of old cached app if it is an update to check its behaviour (QA should already have checked this)
  - Confirm version number with PM